sonic-pi-net/sonic-pi/etc/doc/articles/magpi/02-coded-beats.md

 Notice how the sound bounces up and down a little more.
 (You can hear the original sound without the FX by changing the `mix:` opt to `0`.)
-Now, try playing around with the `:slicer` opt.
+Now, try playing around with the `phase:` opt.
 This is the rate (in beats) of the slicing effect.
-A smaller value like `0.125` will slicer faster and larger values like `0.5` will slice more slowly.
+A smaller value like `0.125` will slice faster and larger values like `0.5` will slice more slowly.
 Notice that successively halving or doubling the `phase:` opts val tends to always sound good.
 Finally, change the `wave:` opt to one of 0, 1, or 2 and hear how it changes the sound.
 These are the various wave shapes.
-0 is a saw wave, (hard in, fade out) 1 is a square wave (hard in, hard out) and 2 is a triangle wave (fade in fade out).
+0 is a saw wave, (hard in, fade out) 1 is a square wave (hard in, hard out) and 2 is a triangle wave (fade in, fade out).

 ## Bringing it all together